TEJMaster/Replication-For-Money-Illusion/README.md

 The repository is organized as follows to ensure easy navigation and accessibility of the project components:

 - `inputs/data/`: This directory stores the dataset used in the project.
-The main dataset, `money-dataset-qualtrics_raw.csv`, sourced from [original project](https://osf.io/48pqu/), is stored here.
+The main dataset, `money_data_raw.xlsx`, sourced from [original project](https://osf.io/48pqu/), is stored here.
+- `inputs/data/`: This directory stores the original paper that we are tring to reproduce in this study.
 - `inputs/misc/`: This directory stores the miscellaneous components used for project creation.

 - `outputs/`: This folder contains the main outputs of the project: